AleksandrRogachev94/study-helper/spec.md

 Lesson belongs_to Category and User, includes title, description, content, and links.

 - [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
-All appropriate validations were made.
+All appropriate validations are made.
 For example, uniqueness of Category title (case insensitive), presence of first name and last name in Profile...

 - [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
-For example, implemented Category.search, User.search, User.from_omniauth, Studyship.establish_mutual_relationships
+For example, implemented Studyship.most_popular_teachers(with the corresponging URL), Category.search, User.search, User.from_omniauth, Studyship.establish_mutual_relationships.

-- [ ] Include a nested form writing to an associated model using a custom attribute writer (form URL, model name e.g. /recipe/new, Item)
+- [x] Include a nested form writing to an associated model using a custom attribute writer (form URL, model name e.g. /recipe/new, Item)
+User can create category when creating lesson.

-- [ ] Include signup (how e.g. Devise)
+- [x] Include signup (how e.g. Devise)
+Devise is used.

-- [ ] Include login (how e.g. Devise)
+- [x] Include login (how e.g. Devise)
+Devise is used.

-- [ ] Include logout (how e.g. Devise)
+- [x] Include logout (how e.g. Devise)
+Devise is used.

-- [ ] Include third party signup/login (how e.g. Devise/OmniAuth)
+- [x] Include third party signup/login (how e.g. Devise/OmniAuth)
+Devise is used.

+Also Pundit is used for authorization purposes.

-- [ ] Include nested resource show or index (URL e.g. users/2/recipes)
+- [x] Include nested resource show or index (URL e.g. users/2/recipes) Inside of User the following resources are nested: Lessons, Profile, Studyships.

-- [ ] Include nested resource "new" form (URL e.g. recipes/1/ingredients)
+- [x] Include nested resource "new" form (URL e.g. recipes/1/ingredients) Both Lesson and Studyship can be created in context of User (nested resources).

-- [ ] Include form display of validation errors (form URL e.g. /recipes/new)
+- [x] Include form display of validation errors (form URL e.g. /recipes/new).
+Done for all forms.

 Confirm:
-- [ ] The application is pretty DRY
+- [x] The application is pretty DRY
+Partials, Helpers, Methods are used.

-- [ ] Limited logic in controllers
+- [x] Limited logic in controllers
+Business logic is located in models.

-- [ ] Views use helper methods if appropriate
+- [x] Views use helper methods if appropriate
+Done.

-- [ ] Views use partials if appropriate
+- [x] Views use partials if appropriate
+Done.